pbnj/awesome-podcasts/README.md

 * [IoT Podcast](http://iotpodcast.com/) - A weekly podcast exploring latest IoT tech and topics.
 * [The Pi Podcast](http://thepipodcast.com/) - The Pi Podcast is a show by members of the Raspberry Pi community for the Raspberry Pi community.

+## Linux/Unix
+*Podcasts related to Linux/Unix Operating Systems*

+* [BSD Now](http://www.jupiterbroadcasting.com/show/bsdnow/) - A weekly show covering the latest developments in the world of the BSD family of operating systems.
+News, Tutorials and Interviews for new users and long time developers alike.
+* [Linux Action Show](http://www.jupiterbroadcasting.com/show/linuxactionshow/) - The worlds #1 Linux podcast.
+A weekly show that covers the best in the open source and Linux world.
+Get a solid dose of Linux, gadgets, howto, reviews, and news every week!
+* [Linux Unplugged](http://www.jupiterbroadcasting.com/show/linuxun/) - The Linux Action Show with no prep, no limits, and tons of opinion.
+An open show powered by community LINUX Unplugged takes the best attributes of open collaboration and focuses them into a weekly lifestyle show about Linux.

 ## Mobile